Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Filled with remorse (rightly so), Llywelyn buried his faithful hound by the river.
 Eventually, Gelert was immortalised in the name of the village nearby, known as Beddgelert, which translates to ‘Gelert’s grave’.

 We’ll leave the legends there for now, but it’s safe to say there are plenty more where they came from.
-If you love hearing these stories, then you might consider joining us on one of our tours of Wales.
+If you love hearing these stories and facts of Wales, then you might consider joining us on one of our tours.
 Our driver-guides will regale you with more than just facts and figures about Wales, they’ll also share with you the history, myths, and legends of this mystical region.